SuvrayanBandyopadhyay/Hill_Climbing/README.md

 # Hill_Climbing
-This repository simulates solutions for the Multi-Agent Travelling Salesman Problem (mTSP) using Hill Climbing and Random-Restart Hill Climbing.
+This repository simulates solutions for the Multiple Travelling Salesman Problem (mTSP) using Hill Climbing and Random-Restart Hill Climbing.

 Please run the jupyter notebook provided